jorgebucaran/hyperapp/docs/lifecycle.md

 ## `onupdate`

-The `onupdate` event is fired every time we update the element attributes.
+This event is fired every time we update the element attributes.
 This event will fire even if the attributes have not changed.
 You can use `oldProps` inside the event handler to check if they changed or not.

 ```jsx
 function Textbox({ placeholder }) {